erichuang2015/ez-load-more/README.md

-label | yes | The label used in the load more button context | yes | Will be used to set nonces for this specific AJAX call button_class | no | The class set on the load more button custom_loader | no | If adjusting the color and width is not enough, you can overwrite the default loader by setting this parameter to a div classname.
+label | yes | The label used in the load more button context | yes | Will be used to set nonces for this specific AJAX call button_class | no | The class set on the load more button custom_loader | no | You can overwrite the default loader by setting this parameter to a div classname.
 Make sure your html with this div is located in a `ajax-loader.php` template in your active theme).
 Make sure the div class is hidden by default (`display:none`), it will be displayed by javascript.
 (Tip: [Pure CSS Loaders](https://loading.io/css/))

 Examples